harmony-one/h/progress/sun-hyuk-ahn.md

 ---

+2025-04-04 Fri: Continued analyzation and updates to the ansible scripts.
+Updated configuration of servers with the change of members.

 2025-04-03 Thu: Reviewed possible devops candidate's interview project.
 Went over ansible scripts related to the change of servers.

 2025-04-02 Wed: Rotation of all passwords and security with the change of members.